 Time blocking promotes focused “deep work”

 There are at least two types of job-related activities: deep work and shallow work.
 In general, deep work is creative, strategic, and analytical.
-Shallow work is logistical and paperwork that is necessary but does not require deep thought.
+Shallow work is logistical and does not require deep thought.

 Time blocking promotes focused “deep work,” a term coined by Cal Newport in his book of the same name, subtitled, “Rules for Focused Success in a Distracted World.”
-Deep work, Newport writes, are “professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit … create new value [and] improve your skill.”
+Deep work, Newport writes, is defined as “professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit … create new value [and] improve your skill.”

 Shallow work is important but it can distract from deep work.
 For example, checking social media may divide your attention for up to 30 minutes.
 Time blocking helps you limit the amount of time you devote to shallow work.